So You Think You Can Dance (American TV series) season 16

 The sixteenth season of So You Think You Can Dance (SYTYCD), an American dance competition reality show on FOX, returned on June 3, 2019.
 The series has won numerous awards since its debut in 2005, including eleven Emmy Awards for Outstanding Choreography, the most for any show.
 This panel of judges again features series creator Nigel Lythgoe, as well as the return of ballroom dance champion and expert Mary Murphy.
 New to the panel are choreographer Laurieann Gibson and B-boy dancer/choreographer Dominic "D-Trix" Sandoval, who serve as the third and fourth judges during auditions and live shows.
 Cat Deeley continues in her role as host for a fifteenth consecutive season, for which she has earned five Emmy Award nominations.
 The grand prize is $250,000, (Note: This amount has remained unchanged since season three in 2007: Benji Schwimmer won $100,000 in season two in 2006, plus a hybrid SUV; in the series' debut in 2005, winner Nick Lazzarini received $100,000, and the use of a Manhattan penthouse apartment for a year which he exchanged for the cash equivalent.) a cover article in Dance Spirit, and the title of "America's Favorite Dancer".
+This is the final season to feature Lythgoe and Murphy as judges and the only season to feature Gibson and Sandoval as judges.

 In the first five episodes, the Judges' Auditions featured about six full performances each along with the judges' critiques, as well as montages of other contestants.
 From those auditions, a pool of eighty-three contestants, (Note: originally reported in episode six as seventy-nine contestants) who each earned a Golden Ticket advancing them to The Academy where they face, in the next episodes, six Academy Rounds that winnow down to the Top Ten—both gender: five women and five men—for the studio shows.